 In the past, copyright owners have targeted website owners and the consumers who download illegally from them in their fight against music and movie pirates

 forcing the internet middlemen to play a role in catching

 they will risk having their internet accounts suspended or

-This article is available to subscribers.
-Please click subscribe to read the rest of the article.
+Please make sure you log in to read the rest of the article.